 Pinch back the tips of the stems when the plants are about 12-18 inches tall to encourage a bushier plant that will produce more flowers.

-Remove any dead or yellowing leaves or flowers during the growing season to promote healthy growth and prevent disease.
+Remove dahlia plant leaves and flowers that are dead or yellowing during the growing season to promote healthy growth and prevent disease.

 Mulching around the base of the dahlia plants can help retain moisture, suppress weeds, and regulate soil temperature.